 Marker lights are almost always LED’s whose power is supplied by the Constant Voltage Unit.
-No modification of the wiring from the CVU to the marker light LED’s is necessary since once power is supplied to the CVU, then it will in turn properly supply the marker light LED’s.
+No modification of the wiring from the CVU to the marker light LEDs is necessary since once you supply power to the CVU, then it will in turn properly supply the marker light LEDs.

-As with the marker lights, once power is supplied to the CVU, then the CVU is designed to supply the proper power to the smoke units.
+As with the marker lights, once you supply power to the CVU, then the CVU is designed to supply the proper power to the smoke units.
 A switch is always mounted on either the locomotive or the tender to turn on/off the smoke unit.
 No smoke wiring modifications are required.

 All of the smoke units controlled by CVU’s in my experience are Seuthe smoke units, typically requiring 6V DC.
 They have the disadvantage that they do not “chuff” in coordination with steam locomotives’ piston action.
 Replacement of these venerable, but unrealistic smoke units with smoke units that contain a “fan” that propels the smoke in synchronization with the sound chuffs from Lionel, ESU, or MTH is a big topic that will be covered in another blog.

 The smoke unit pictured below is very similar to the Lionel 610-8057-200 smoke unit pictured above.
 It was retro-fitted with a 100K thermistor to emulate the ESU smoke unit inputs for a LokSound L V4.0 decoder.